euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 .. class:: abstract

-   This paper describes a novel tool to compare texts using word vector representations (word2vec) and dimensionality reduction (t-SNE).
-This yields a bird’s-eye view of different text sources, including text summaries and their source material, and enables users to explore a text source like a geographical map.

-   The tool uses word2vec word representations from the gensim Python library and t-SNE from scikit-learn to visualize and compare the topics in book summaries and their source material.
+   This paper describes a technique to compare large text sources using word vector representations (word2vec) and dimensionality reduction (t-SNE) and how it can be implemented using Python.
+The technique provides a bird’s-eye view of different text sources, including text summaries and their source material, and enables users to explore a text source like a geographical map.
+The technique uses the word2vec model from the gensim Python library and t-SNE from scikit-learn.
 Word vector representations capture many linguistic properties such as gender, tense, plurality and even semantic concepts like "capital city of".
 Using dimensionality reduction, a 2D map can be computed where semantically similar words are close to each other.

 .. class:: keywords

-   text comparison, topic comparison, word2vec, t-sne, gensim, scikit-learn
+   Text Comparison, Topic Comparison, word2vec, t-SNE,

 Introduction
 ------------

+When summarizing a large text, only a subset of the available stories and examples can be taken into account.
+The decision which topics to cover is largely editorial.
+The Topic Comparison module assists this editorial process.
+It enables a user to visually identify agreement and disagreement between two text sources.

 The main contribution of this poster is a novel way of doing text comparison using word vector representations (word2vec) and dimensionality reduction (t-SNE).
 This yields a bird’s-eye view of different text sources, including text summaries and their source material, and enables users to explore a text source like a geographical map.
 As similar words are close to each other, the user can visually identify clusters of topics that are present in the text.
 Conceptually, it can be understood as a "Fourier transformation for text"
-The tool uses word2vec word representations from the gensim Python library and t-SNE from scikit-learn to visualize.

 There are a variety of different ways to approach the problem of visualizing the topics in a text.
 The simplest way would be looking at unique words and their occurrences and visualizing them in a list.
 The topics could also be visualized using word clouds, where the font size of a word is determined by the frequency of the word.
 Word clouds have a variety of shortcomings: They can only visualize a small subsets, the focus on the most common words is not helpful for the task at hand and they do not take synonyms and semantically similar words into account.

-Therefore, the bird's-eye view approach was developed and favoured.
-Section 3.7 details why the word2vec implementation CITATION mikolov_efficient_2013]CITATION  mikolov _ word2vec ????] was used instead of Random Indexing CITATION sahlgren_introduction_2005] or the dependency-based word embeddings from Levy and Goldberg CITATION levy_dependency-based_2014.

 Example Use Case
 ~~~~~~~~~~~~~~~~

-When summarizing a large text, only a subset of the available stories and examples can be taken into account.
-The decision which topics to cover is largely editorial.
-The Topic Comparison module assists this editorial process.
-It enables a user to visually identify agreement and disagreement between two text sources.

 To compare the topics, three different sets of words are computed: a source text topic set, a summary topic set, as well as the intersection set of both topic sets (see Figure 8).
 These three sets are then visualized similarly to the Topic module.
 A colour is assigned to each set of words.
 This enables the user to visually compare the different text sources and to see which topics are covered where.
 The user can explore the word map and zoom in and out.
 He or she can also toggle the visibility, i.e. show and hide, certain word sets.